g0dd4rd/Squier/README.md

 -- need big text telling user their speakers must be on

 - QF-MichaelK:
--- rotate the Entire thing, it feels sideways since the keyboard is left to right, the movement is up/down -- increase the speed a bit
+-- rotate the Entire thing, it feels sideways since the keyboard is left to right, the movement is up/down #done -- increase the speed a bit
 -- put an outline around the "main" rectangle of a different color because sometimes the backgrounds sort of obscure it -- would be neat to have particle effects too